Our Product

 growing season

-The thermal mass of the filled reservoir moderates root-zone temperature, buffering plants against overnight cold and midday heat spikes.
+The thermal mass of the reservoir and fish pond moderates root-zone temperature, buffering plants against overnight cold and midday heat spikes.

 Build it yourself